-As for particulars about me, my main occupation is writer at the News & Observer in Raleigh, North Carolina.
-The N&O has been my primary work address since the Precambrian Era (1991, actually), although I also do some freelancing on the side here and there.
+As for particulars about me, for 28 years my main occupation was writer at the News & Observer in Raleigh, North Carolina.
+The N&O was my primary work address going back to the Precambrian Era (1991, actually), although I’ve also done a fair amount of freelancing on the side here and there.
 Prior to moving to Raleigh, I spent five years at the Daily Camera newspaper in lovely Boulder, Colorado, after earning degrees from the University of Texas/Austin (Masters in journalism, 1985) and Southwestern University in Georgetown, Texas (Bachelors in English, 1983).
 And before that, I split my growing-up wonder years between Texas and Colorado.
 I’m married and have three excellent children; and my oldest son Aaron also does some writing, but mostly he’s well on his way to becoming a rock star.
 I’m also a bonafide member of the University of Colorado Trivia Bowl Hall of Fame.

 If you want to chat, email me at email@example.com; or find me via Facebook, LinkedIn or Twitter.
 You can also look me up on amazon; and here is GoodReads’ list of Authors Similar To Me.

 If you’ve made it this far, just got here and want to know more about the whole sordid story, the very beginning is a very good place to start — here, reading from the bottom up.